 Pink – This receives a ranking of “R-Leans R.” It is held by a Republican and leans Republican in its LDI.
 It has an LDI score between 0 and -5.
-These are strong pickup opportunities for Democrats in a favorable year like 2018.
+These are strong pickup opportunities for Democrats in the current political environment.

 Red – This receives a ranking of “R-Safe.”
 It is held by a Republican and has an LDI score of less than -5.

 Why do the Republican pickup opportunities stop at R+5 when there have been Democratic wins in more conservative seats?